-In February of this year, we received a call from a town near Toledo…
+In a February 2021, we received a call from a town near Toledo…

-Pablo Peñalver, one of our most enthusiastic and active volunteers in the area, had found a galgo with its front legs shattered.
-Because of the injuries we had, we knew there was no time to lose if we wanted to save them.
+Pablo Peñalver, one of our most enthusiastic and active volunteers in the area, had found a female galgo with its front legs shattered.
+Because of the injuries she had, we knew there was no time to lose if we wanted to save her legs.

-Then, when we began to coordinate with Pablo the best way to take Lolita to Barcelona, we received another urgent call that changed all our lives right away.
+Then, as we began to organise with Pablo the best way to take Lolita to Barcelona, we received another urgent call that changed all our lives right away.

 The call was from Villar-Rosàs, an advertising agency in Barcelona.
-Richard Browse and Melanie Andrada, from the creative team, had seen an article about SOS Galgos in the free Metropolitan magazine and asked us if it would be possible to do a short about the rescue of a greyhound for a project they had on the table.
+Richard Browse and Melanie Andrada, from the creative team, had seen an article about SOS Galgos in Metropolitan magazine and asked us if it would be possible to include a story on the rescue of galgo for a project they had on the table.

-In this way began the story of Lolita’s trip to a safe place, and also a truly special collaboration and friendship among all those who participated in the project.
+This is how the story of Lolita’s journey to safety began, as well as the start of a truly special collaboration and friendship among all those who participated in the project.

-Here below, some of the people involved in Lolita’s rescue tell us their part of the story.
+Here, some of the people involved in Lolita’s rescue tell their story.

-Pablo tells us how he first saw Lolita:
+Pablo tells us how he first met Lolita:

-“One Sunday morning they tell me that there is a galgo female in a very poor condition in a pig farm.
-I urgently go there, and I find Lolita, lying on the floor.
-It was a very cold morning, a lot of air, although there was some sunshine.
+“One Sunday morning I got told there was a female galgo in a very poor condition on a pig farm.
+I immediately went there, and found Lolita, lying on the floor.
+It was a cold and windy morning, although there was some sunshine.

 I was running after her.
 She tried to bite me.
 I cornered her until I was very lucky: she entered a ship.
 Like a bull in the ring that knows he’s going to die, she dropped to the ground.
 I approached her slowly, on her knees, and she alone did nothing.
 I put a muzzle and picked her up.
 Heavy nothing, it was a bag of bones.
 I feared the worst.

-I called Anna and she told me to do everything possible to save her.
+I called Anna and she told me she would do everything possible to save her.
 Then we went to the emergency room Alcázar de San Juan (Ciudad Real).
-There they attended her.
-He healed the wounds and we started a treatment, to see if he could respond.
-At that time, everything we were doing could be nothing, because we did not know if he could recover.
-If it could not have been recovered, it would have to be sacrificed … Then the veterinarian of Consuegra-Madridejos attended her, with a new treatment, new cures and Lolita began to respond.
-Besides, Lolita was always scared to death.
-We built a house with pallets, so that she could get in and out, although she did it a few times because she moved with difficulty.
-But it had a lid on top, and at the top we could take it out.
-That’s how we cured her (3 times a day).
-This required asking for help because only one person could not attend to it.
-That’s why they participate: Nines, Marta and Eva during the cures.
-Later we already contacted Anna and she took care of taking her to Barcelona”.
+There they took care of her.
+They saw to her wounds and we started a treatment programme, to see if she would respond.
+Back then, everything we were doing could all be for nothing, because we didn’t know if she would recover.
+If she didn’t recover, we would have to put her down.
+Then, the Consuegra-Madridejos veterinary clinic gave her a new treatment and new cures and Lolita began to respond to them.
+Lolita was also still scared to death all the time.
+We made a kennel with wooden boards which enabled her to get in and out, but she didn’t do this much as she had difficulty moving.
+But it had a lid on the top, so we could take her out.
+That’s how we treated her, three times a day.
+For this we needed help, because one person alone couldn’t manage it.
+So Nines, Marta and Eva helped during her treatment.
+Then we contacted Anna and she organised Lolita’s journey to Barcelona”.

 14 hours travelling

 We arrived at the hotel at noon.
-We ate quickly and then went directly with Pablo to the shelter of Eva.
+We ate quickly and then went directly with Pablo to Eva’s shelter.
 Here we met Marta and Nines, two other volunteers from SOS Galgos.
 Lolita was inside her little wooden house.
-Not out.
+She wouldn’t come out.
 We started to record Pablo’s farewell with Lolita and when Pablo took her out of his house, we all saw for the first time the fear he had.
 She was trembling and had both front legs covered in bandages.
 She only calmed down when Pablo picked her up, but I will never forget the look she had, the fear that was reflected in her eyes.
 It was at that moment that I really realized the importance of the work that each of the people associated with SOS Galgos do.

 We recorded a lot of Pablo’s material with Lolita because we knew that the relationship between them was the most emotional point in the story.
 It was Pablo who saved Lolita’s life.
 It was he who gave her the opportunity to start her life from scratch.”